rizkiokt/openmc-agents/instructions.md

 5. Runner Agent – executes OpenMC and monitors output.
 6. Analyzer Agent – reads statepoint.h5 to check k-eff, PPF, etc.
 7. Fixer & Optimizer Agent – modifies input files if targets are not met.

+Update README.md as needed as well as requirements.txt